elijah-team/ema-notes/nits/nits.md

 4. "feature" flow vs. linear

-  - irritating, write jj/graphite plugin
+  - irritating, do your own thing.

-  - app.trunk.io shows spinner
+  - that doesn't solve the problem, but it solves your problem

 5. editors/ides

   - vscode is nice, fleet is ok.  (no/less dialog boxes.)